 This isn’t necessarily the case.

-In this article I’ll break down the various types of yacht jobs, how much they pay, how you can apply for positions, and the pros and cons of this type of work.
+In this article, I’ll explain how to get a job on a yacht, the various types of yacht jobs, how much they pay, how you can apply for positions, what working on a yacht entails, and the pros and cons of this type of work.

 Types Of Yachts